Details of the services we provide on an estate administration matter

 Our team has extensive experience in estate administration matters and has particular expertise in high value estates and inheritance tax matters.

-All members of our private client team have experience in dealing with estate administration and work is always supervised by one of the four partners in the team – please click the link to the right or below (on mobile) for details of the team member who may work on your matter.
+All members of our private client team have experience in dealing with estate administration and work is always supervised by one of the five partners in the team – please click the "Team" tab above for details of the team members who may work on your matter.
 From time to time members of the team may be assisted by a trainee – details of the particular members of the team dealing with your matter will be provided to you if you choose to instruct us.